Æolus (1787 ship): Career

+7th voyage transporting enslaved people (1797–1798): Captain Neale sailed from Liverpool on 18 September 1797.
+In 1797, 104 vessels sailed from English ports bound for Africa on voyages to acquire and transport enslaved people; 90 of these vessels sailed from Liverpool.

-7th enslaving voyage (1797–1798): Captain Neale sailed from Liverpool on 18 September 1797.
-He acquired captives first at Cape Coast Castle, and then some 1350 miles SSE at Rio Dande in Angola.
+Aeolus acquired captives first at Cape Coast Castle, and then some 1350 miles SSE at Rio Dande in Angola.
 Aeolus arrived at Barbados on 19 February 1798 with 353 captives.
 She sailed from Barbados on 15 March and arrived back at Liverpool on 10 May.
 She had left Liverpool with 41 crew members and had experienced no crew deaths on her voyage.

-8th enslaving voyage (1798–1799): Captain Neale sailed from Liverpool on 20 September 1798.
-He acquired captives at Bonny.
+8th voyage transporting enslaved people (1798–1799): Captain Neale sailed from Liverpool on 20 September 1798.
+In 1798, 160 vessels sailed from English ports bound for Africa on voyages to acquire and transport enslaved people; 159 of these vessels sailed from Liverpool.
+This was the most vessels in the period 1795–1804.

+Aeolus acquired captives at Bonny.
 Aeolus arrived at Grenada on 23 April 1799 with 338 captives.
 She left Grenada on 25 June and arrived at Liverpool on 21 August.
 She had left Liverpool with 43 crew members and had suffered two crew deaths on her voyage.

-9th enslaving voyage (1800–1801): Captain Charles Walker acquired a letter of marque on 12 March 1800.
+9th voyage transporting enslaved people (1800–1801): Captain Charles Walker acquired a letter of marque on 12 March 1800.
 He sailed from Liverpool on 20 April 1800.
+In 1800, 133 vessels sailed from English ports bound for Africa on voyages to acquire and transport enslaved people; 120 of these vessels sailed from Liverpool.

-He acquired captives at New Calabar at arrived at Kingston on 20 December with 272 captives.
+Aeolus acquired captives at New Calabar.
+She arrived at Kingston on 20 December with 272 captives.
 Aeolus sailed from Kingston on 25 February 1801 and arrived back at Liverpool on 30 April, having sailed via Jamaica and having left the convoy on 26 April off Cape Clear.
 She had left Liverpool with 35 crew members and had suffered six crew deaths on her voyage.